jimmypw/assu/README.md

 Disclaimer: This is a joke, do not run this code.

-ASSU a minimal alternative to doas
+ASSU a minimal alternative to doas.
+Authorization is bloat, SUID all the way!

 ## Building

 `make`

 `make install`

 ## Running